geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 If you can make things fast on the Qualcomm DSP, you can make things fast on GPUs.
 The Qualcomm DSP is a SIMD machine.
 GPUs are SIMT machines.
-They're similar, but GPUs have really good memory coalescers and really good...
+They're similar, but GPUs have really good memory coalescers and really good..
 I mean, you have warp scheduling, so you have high memory latency.
 So GPUs are just DSPs with extra stuff that's totally optional to use, but it does always sit there burning power.
 So Qualcomm DSP in a branch.
 But it's a testament to the quality of what TinyGrad can do that you can get speed on that chip at all.